vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7a621160-10d4-4e14-868b-3c23f6bb0a64)

-DMVPN provides the Cấu hình simplicity of Hub-AND-SPOKE (each SPOKE Router only needs one TUNNEL configured) and the EFFICIENCY of DIRECT SPOKE-TO-SPOKE communication (SPOKE ROUTERS can communicate directly without TRAFFIC passing through the Hub)
+DMVPN provides the Configuration simplicity of Hub-AND-SPOKE (each SPOKE Router only needs one TUNNEL configured) and the EFFICIENCY of DIRECT SPOKE-TO-SPOKE communication (SPOKE ROUTERS can communicate directly without TRAFFIC passing through the Hub)

 ---

 REMOTE-Access VPNs

 - Whereas SITE-TO-SITE VPNs are used to make a POINT-TO-POINT connection between TWO SITES over the Internet, REMOTE-Access VPNs are used to allow END DEVICES (PCs, Mobile Phone) to Access the company’s internal resources securely over the Internet
-- REMOTE-Access VPNs typically use TLS (TRANSPORT LAYER Bảo mật)
+- REMOTE-Access VPNs typically use TLS (TRANSPORT LAYER Security)
-    - TLS is also what provides Bảo mật for HTTPS (HTTP SECURE)
+    - TLS is also what provides Security for HTTPS (HTTP SECURE)
     - TLS was formerly known as SSL (Secure Socket Layer) and developed by Netscape, but it was renamed to TLS when it was standardized by the IETF
 - VPN client software  (Ví dụ Cisco AnyConnect) is installed on END DEVICES (Ví dụ company-provided laptops that employees use to work from home)
 - These END DEVICES then form SECURE TUNNELS to one of the company’s ROUTERS / FIREWALLS acting as a TLS SERVER
-- This allows the END USERS to securely Access RESOURCES on the company’s INTERNAL Mạng without being directly connected to the company Mạng
+- This allows the END USERS to securely Access RESOURCES on the company’s INTERNAL Network without being directly connected to the company Network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f4a77cb7-9d42-4daa-9a25-630c0fb260cf)